Phenoxyethanol

 Phenoxyethanol is the organic compound with the formula C_{6}H_{5}OC_{2}H_{4}OH.
 It is a colorless oily liquid.
 It can be classified as a glycol ether and a phenol ether.
 It is a common preservative in vaccine formulations.
 It has a faint rose-like aroma.

 Use

 Phenoxyethanol has germicidal and germistatic properties.
 It is often used together with quaternary ammonium compounds.
+In the cosmetic industry, a common and effective synergistic strategy is to combine phenoxyethanol with ethylhexylglycerin (9:1).
+This pairing broadens the antimicrobial spectrum, while allowing each component to be used at lower concentrations.

 Phenoxyethanol is used as a perfume fixative; an insect repellent; an antiseptic; a solvent for cellulose acetate, dyes, inks, and resins; a preservative for pharmaceuticals, cosmetics and lubricants; an anesthetic in fish aquaculture; and in organic synthesis.

 It is an alternative to formaldehyde-releasing preservatives.
 In Japan and the European Union, its concentration in cosmetics is restricted to 1%.

 History and synthesis

 Phenoxyethanol was first prepared by W. H. Perkin Jr. and his graduate student Edward Haworth in 1896.
 They reacted sodium, phenol and 2-chloroethanol in anhydrous ethanol.
 Starting from the 1920s, it has been commercially available as a cellulose acetate solvent under the trademark of "Phenyl cellosolve".

 The compound is produced in the industry by the hydroxyethylation of phenol (Williamson synthesis), for example, in the presence of alkali-metal hydroxides or alkali-metal borohydrides.